Dunstan Endawie Enchana: Death

 Dunstan Endawie died at approximately 4 a.m. at Saratok District Hospital on 11 April 2014, at the age of 76.
-Endawie, who was a resident of Letong Sawa, Saratok, was survived by his wife, Datin Amar Piling Endawie, and five children.
+Endawie, who was a resident of Letong Sawa, Saratok, was survived by his wife, Datin Amar Pelin Endawie, and five children.
 His funeral was held on 18 April 2014, in Taman Indah in Saratok.
 He was buried at Saratok Memorial Hill cemetery in Bukit Perabun, Saratok.